Rules Of Roulette

 - Practice at the free to play online Roulette casinos to get acquainted with the rules and perfect your strategies before moving to real money tables.

 - Play at the reputable casinos from our list.
 Don’t just pick any casino off the internet.
 The Roulette sites we promote are legitimate and safe and the internet can be a dangerous place.
-Keep your money safe with reputable New Zealand facing casinos.
+Keep your money safe with reputable NZ facing casinos.

 - Manage your bankroll.
 No matter what system you are playing, you will need to have a sufficient amount of money behind to handle the swings.

 - Use casino bonuses.
 Most online Roulette sites offer welcome bonuses, deposit bonuses and reload bonuses which can be used to significantly boost your bankroll and gamble with more money than you deposited.

 - Be prepared for variance.
 Long streaks of red, black, odd and even numbers happen and your particular favourite number may not hit in a really long time.
 Be patient and understand that Roulette is a math game.

 Roulette is basically one game, but especially when playing Roulette online there will be multiple variations available.
 Games like European Roulette, American Roulette and French Roulette differ in rules or number of fields on the table.
 Make sure to visit us again in the near future to read more on different online Roulette variations in a new guide we are working on.